6 Positive & Negative Effects Of Single Parenting

 • Making new relationships are difficult especially when your little one is jealous or suspicious.
 The child can feel scared too because there is a new person in the dynamic/picture.

-• A single parent attaches to her children so badly for company and support that it makes difficult for the child to leave the house.
+• A single parent may become clingy and rely on the children for company and support, making it difficult for the children to leave the house.

 • The various responsibilities of child raising, housework, and earning, will not give the parent enough time for themselves.
 It results in adding stress, fatigue and pressure.
 That might cause parents to be more impatient and irritable, which can impact their interactions with their children.